uio-carpentry/organisational/reporting/report_carpentry-uio_2020.md

 ### Local Community Coordinator

-The tasks of the local community coordinator were shared by AR and NT (both University of Oslo library).
+The tasks of the local community coordinator were shared by AR and NT (both University of Oslo Library).
 In practice, this means support in recruiting instructors and helpers for workshops, setting up workshop websites, setting up and managing workshop registration, communication with workshop participants, communication with The Carpentries regarding workshops, maintenance of the UiO-Carpentry websites hosted by UiO/UBO as well as the community website hosted on GitHub, managing mailing lists, communication with the UiO-community via mailing lists, booking rooms and/or setting up virtual rooms, checking in with instructors and helpers before and after workshops.

 The local coordinators established and documented effective routines for most tasks regarding hosting workshops and community-communication.

 ### Board

 In March 2020, the UiO-Carpentry Board was successfully constituted.
-The election took place in February and 4 Board Members were elected for a term of 2 years.
+The election took place in February, and four Board Members were elected for a term of 2 years.
 In addition, the UiO library appointed two Board Members.
 The Board consists of the following members:

 * **Chair** Lex Nederbragt
-* **Vice chair** Viviane Girardin
+* **Vice-chair** Viviane Girardin
 * **Communication officer** Naoe Tatara (appointed by UiO library)
 * **Secretary** Tobias Busch
 * Annika Rockenberger (appointed by UiO library)
 * Anne Bergsaker

-The Board can be contacted via board @ carpentry dot uio dot no. The Board had 4 meetings during 2020, minutes for the meetings can be found in (organisational/meetings), "yyddmm_board-meeting.md".
+The Board can be contacted via Board @ carpentry dot uio dot no. The Board had four meetings during 2020, minutes for the meetings can be found in (organisational/meetings), "yyddmm_board-meeting.md".

 * [2020-03-25](https://github.com/uio-carpentry/organisational/blob/master/meetings/200325-board-meeting.md)
 * [2020-05-06](https://github.com/uio-carpentry/organisational/blob/master/meetings/200506-board-meeting.md)